sachincse/rag-question-generator/README.md

 ## Option A: Running the Application Locally

-This method is recommended for development and easy debugging.

 1.  **Create and activate a virtual environment:**
     ```bash
-    # For macOS/Linux
     python3 -m venv venv
     source venv/bin/activate

-    # For Windows
-    python -m venv venv
-    .\venv\Scripts\activate
     ```

 2.  **Install dependencies:**
-    Make sure you have a `requirements.txt` file with all the necessary libraries.
     The `numpy<2.0` pin is critical for compatibility.
     ```bash
     pip install -r requirements.txt
     ```

 3.  **Run the application:**
-    To avoid multiprocessing issues with certain libraries on macOS, it is recommended to run without the `--reload` flag for stability.
+    To avoid multiprocessing issues on macOS, run without the `--reload` flag for stability.
     ```bash
     python3 -m uvicorn app.main:app
     ```